symmetryinvestments/excel-d/README.md

 to be used in Excel cells.
 The types are automatically converted between D native types and Excel ones.
 To build the example: `dub build -c example`.

-For this package to build you will need the Excel SDK `.lib` and `.dll` files that can be downloaded [from Microsoft](http://go.microsoft.com/fwlink/?LinkID=251082&clcid=0x409).
+For this package to build you will need the Excel SDK `xlcall32.lib` that can be downloaded [from Microsoft](http://go.microsoft.com/fwlink/?LinkID=251082&clcid=0x409).
+Copying it to the repository's top directory should be sufficient.

+Excel won't load the XLL automatically: this must be done manually in File->Tools->Add-Ins.
+Click on "Go" for "Excel Add-Ins" (the default) and select your XLL there.

 Currently only tested with 32-bit Excel 2013 on 64-bit Windows.